felixerdy/Geosoftware-II/README.md

    can be found at https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu

 2. Install R with Ubuntu package r-base.
-   In addition, the R-packages r-gdal and xts must be installed.
+   In addition, the R-packages r-gdal and xts must be installed (depend zoo and sp package).
    R commands for this are: `install.packages("r-gdal")` and `install.packages("xts")`